Particular/docs.particular.net/README.md

 ### Sequence diagrams

-Sequence diagram images are genrated using https://bramp.github.io/js-sequence-diagrams/ online service.
+Sequence diagram images are generated using https://bramp.github.io/js-sequence-diagrams/ online service.
 Keep the source text used to generate sequence image in the document as an HTML comment to allow future modifications in case images need to be re-generated.

 ## Some Useful Characters